joelguittet/mender-mcu-client/README.md

 The following features are currently in the pipeline.
 Please note that I haven't set dates in this road-map because I develop this in my free time, but you can contribute with Pull Requests:

-* Integration of other nice to have Mender features: Device Troubleshoot port forwarding, ...
 * Support new boards and prove it is cross-platform and that it is able to work on small MCU too: STM32F7, ATSAMD51...
 * Support other RTOS (particularly Azure RTOS is in progress actually) and bare metal platforms.
 * ...